September 12, 2024

 • 2017: Facebook’s Artificial Intelligence Research Lab taught two chatbots how to communicate with each other.
 As their conversations grew, the chatbots drifted away from English and fabricated their own language without any human intervention.

-• 2020: OpenAI started experimenting with what we now know as ChatGPT 3, a trained natural language processing model.
+• 2022: OpenAI launched ChatGPT 3.
 One of the most advanced chatbots to date, ChatGPT 3 can answer philosophical questions, write code, pen essays, and more.
 (Its predecessor, ChatGPT 2, trained using data from Reddit posts and was released as an open-source model.)
-A year later, OpenAI took another giant leap in generative AI with DALL-E, a program that produces realistic art and images based on user prompts.

 What is the future of artificial intelligence?